 Pardis Dabashi is an assistant professor of English at the University of Nevada, Reno, where she specializes in 20th-Century American Literature and Film Studies.
 Her research examines the intersection of affect, politics, and form in the Euro-American novel and cinema of the 19th and 20th centuries.
 She has additional interests in problems of method and literary-critical argumentation.

-Further investigating the politics of form, her most recent research explores representations of aristocracy and monarchy in novels and cinema of the nineteenth and twentieth centuries.
-Her work has appeared or is forthcoming in MFS: Modern Fiction Studies, Modernism/modernity, Public Books, Politics/Letters, and elsewhere.
-She is also the coordinator of the PMLA special feature “Cultures of Argument,” forthcoming in the October 2020 issue.
+Further investigating the politics of form, her most recent research explores representations of aristocracy and monarchy in novels and cinema of the 19th and 20th centuries.
+Her work has appeared in MFS: Modern Fiction Studies, Modernism/modernity, Modernism/modernity Print Plus, Arizona Quarterly, Public Books, Politics/Letters and elsewhere.
+She is also the coordinator of the PMLA special feature “Cultures of Argument.”

 Before starting her Ph.D. in English at Boston University, she attended the Lecoq and Gaulier theater schools in Paris.

 - The Archive

 - “Dear Nella: What Did You See?”
 Modernism/modernity Print Plus 4.3 (November 2019).